ArticlesFamily Affairs ArticlesFamily Affairs OfficeResearch and Studies DepartmentScientific officeSFM's writersWaheba Al-Masri

 Key Forms of Discrimination:

-1. Legal Discrimination: Syrian women are subjected to discriminatory personal status laws that reduce their rights compared to men, particularly in matters of marriage, divorce, inheritance, and child custody.
-Laws also restrict their freedom of movement, requiring a “male guardian” or a male relative for travel.
+1. Legal Discrimination: Syrian women suffer from discriminatory personal status laws that reduce their rights compared to men, especially in matters of marriage, divorce, inheritance, and child custody.
+There are also laws that prevent them from traveling without a “mahram” or a male relative.

 2. Violence Against Women: Forms of violence against women include domestic violence, forced marriage, rape, and human trafficking.
-The prevalence of such violence has increased due to war and armed conflicts, with domestic violence accounting for 85% of reported cases in northern Syria, and 16% attributed to the authority of the de facto powers in the region.
+The spread of these forms of violence has increased due to the war and armed conflicts, with 45% of violence cases occurring in northern Syria.
+Domestic violence constitutes the majority of this percentage, nearing 85%, while 16% is due to the authority of the de facto powers in the north.

-3. Economic Discrimination: Women face greater difficulties in accessing suitable job opportunities and earn lower wages compared to men, with a disparity ranging from 10% to 50%.
-They also bear a greater burden of household chores and childcare responsibilities.
+3. Economic Discrimination: Women face greater difficulties in obtaining suitable job opportunities, and their wages are lower compared to men’s, with disparities ranging from 10-50% in some cases.
+They also bear a greater burden of household chores and childcare.

-4. Social Discrimination: In some Syrian villages and families, women are considered second-class citizens, lacking the same rights and responsibilities as men.
-This results in denial of secondary and higher education opportunities, with 60% of surveyed women citing family-related reasons for not completing their education.
+4. Social Discrimination: In some Syrian villages and families, women are regarded as second-class citizens and do not enjoy the same rights and duties as men.
+They are often denied secondary education and beyond, with 60% of those surveyed citing family reasons for not completing their studies.

 5. Societal Culture: Syrian society has a strong patriarchal culture that views women as inferior to men and limits their participation in public life and decision-making.
-85% of those surveyed believe women are not equal to men, reinforcing traditional resistance to change and hindering efforts toward equality.
+85% believe that women are not equal to men, and this culture hinders efforts for change and strengthens resistance to traditional ideas.

-6. Displacement and Refugee Status: Displacement and refugee conditions have led to family disintegration and community fragmentation, increasing women’s vulnerability to violence and exploitation.
-This is a significant challenge highlighted in our field study.
+6. Displacement and Refugee Status: Displacement and refugee situations have led to the fragmentation of families and communities, increasing women’s exposure to violence and exploitation, and making it difficult to reach them and provide necessary support.
+This is one of the reasons for the suffering observed in our field study.

-7. Lack of Resources: Organizations working on women’s rights face financial and human resource shortages, limiting their ability to implement programs and activities.
-Over the past two years, resources allocated to women’s rights have decreased by more than 60% compared to previous years.
+7. Lack of Resources: Organizations working in the field of women’s rights suffer from a lack of financial and human resources, which limits their ability to implement their programs and activities.
+Over the past two years, resources for women’s rights have been reduced by over 60% compared to previous years.

-8. Fear of Retaliation: Activists working on women’s rights are subjected to threats, detention, and violence, creating an atmosphere of fear and limiting their participation.
+8. Fear of Retaliation: Activists in the field of women’s rights face threats, arrest, and violence, creating an atmosphere of fear and limiting their participation.

-9. Focus on Humanitarian Issues: Women’s rights are often overlooked in favor of urgent humanitarian issues, such as food, shelter, and healthcare.
+9. Focus on Humanitarian Issues: Women’s issues and rights are often overlooked in favor of urgent humanitarian issues, such as providing food, shelter, and healthcare.

-11. Political Changes: Political changes in northern Syria directly impact women’s status, with differences observed between areas under the control of the Salvation Government and those under the Interim Government.
+11. Political Changes: Political changes in northern Syria directly affect the situation of women, as there is a difference between the areas under the Salvation Government and those under the Interim Government.

 Reasons for Discrimination: